-The area's climate is classified as semi-arid and is characterized by hot summers and relatively cold winters, with large variations in daily temperature extremes, low relative humidity, and irregularly spaced rainfall of moderate amounts.
-Three-fourths of the average precipitation falls from April through September, generally occurring with thunderstorm activity.
-The average annual snowfall is 17.8 inches (Department of Commerce [DOCa]).
+The area's climate is classified as semi-arid and is characterized by hot summers and relatively cold winters, with large variations in daily temperatures, low relative humidity, and irregularly spaced rainfall of moderate amounts.
+Three-fourths of the average precipitation (51.7 cm [20.3 in]) (Department of Commerce [DOCa]) falls from April through September, generally occurring with thunderstorm activity.
+The average annual snowfall is 17.8 inches (DOCa).
 Snow usually melts within a few days after it falls.
 Heavier snowfalls of 10 inches or more, usually with near blizzard conditions, average once every five years and last two to three days.
+The potential gross lake surface evaporation in the area is estimated to be about 140 cm (55 in) (Bomar, 1995) or 280 percent of the average annual precipitation.